 First, AZA carefully selects the expert Accreditation Commission members who evaluate each zoo and aquarium.
 These experts are leaders in their fields and have many years of experience and education in zoo and aquarium operations, animal management, and veterinary medicine.
-There are twelve experts on the Accreditation Commission.
+There are fifteen experts on the Accreditation Commission.

 If you have any questions please feel free to contact AZA's Accreditation Department.